floooh/chef-ninja/README.md

 ### Description ###

-Installs most uptodate release version of ninja (the build system).
+This is a Chef cookbook to install an uptodate release version of ninja (the build system).

 What happens under the hood: